<

 How Do Garage Door Torsion Springs Work and Keep Your Door Balanced

 Ever wondered what keeps heavy overhead garage doors gliding like they’re weightless?
-Those tightly wound coils above your head – torsion springs – are silent workhorses in the garage door system.
+Those tightly wound coils above your head – This is the critical steptorsion springs — and the one most DIYers skip or underestimate.
+The method differs depending on your spring type: – are silent workhorses in the garage door system.
 Originally used in medieval siege engines, these clever devices now power modern Australian homes.
+Both roller and sectional doors rely on spring systems to operate safely — if you’re considering upgrading your door type at the same time, our roller door vs sectional door comparison will help you make the right call.Torsion springs:

 Unlike older extension springs that stretch, torsion models last longer and operate quietly.
 They’re calibrated precisely to your door’s weight – too tight, and the door rockets upward; too loose, and it crashes down.
 Get it right, and you’ll enjoy buttery-smooth operation for years with your garage door system.
-If you’ve ever asked, Why Does My Garage Door Stop Halfway, the issue could be related to worn or improperly adjusted torsion springs, which play a crucial role in keeping the door balanced and moving smoothly.
+If you’ve ever asked, Why Does My Garage Door Stop HalfwayStep 4: Verify full tension release, the issue could be related to worn or improperly adjusted torsion springs, which play a crucial role in keeping the door balanced and moving smoothly.

 From Catapults to Carports